<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 affordable

 Buying your first home is an exciting yet huge decision that you should not make lightly.
 If done correctly, it can be an opportunity to increase your family’s financial security and grow wealth.
 While homeownership is possible for everyone, not everyone’s timeline is the same.
-Here are some signs that you may be ready for homeownership.
+Here are some signs that you may be ready for homeownership:

-You can have the initial conversation with a lender to see how much you would be able to afford and then research online if there are homes in that price range in areas you’d like to live or connect with a local Realtor for assistance.
+3. There are homes you’d be happy with in your price range: You can have the initial conversation with a lender to see how much you would be able to afford and then research online if there are homes in that price range in areas you’d like to live or connect with a local Realtor for assistance.
 This will give you a good sense of whether homeownership is viable for you now.

-It’s not just the money (although you need to be prepared to pay for regular maintenance projects).
+4. You are ready for the responsibilities of homeownership: It’s not just the money (although you need to be prepared to pay for regular maintenance projects).
 There are things like doing your own yard work, shoveling, and handling anything that does go wrong with your home.
 It’s going to be more work than renting.

 Back to top